Use this service to order free packs of rapid lateral flow tests to be sent to your home.

 You can order one pack per day.
 A pack contains 7 tests.

 Other ways to get rapid lateral flow tests

 You might be able to:

-- collect tests from a pharmacy (in England only)
+- collect tests from a community centre, such as a library

 - get a test at a site

 If you’re collecting tests, you can collect 2 packs at a time (14 tests in total).